Challenge Cup | Rules

-3.5 Each club may register up to three additional players during the pool stage, but none during the knockout stage, each to replace a player previously registered.
+3.7 Each club may register up to five Additional Players during the pool stage, but none during the knockout stage, each to replace a player previously registered.
 A minimum of three Additional Players must be front row players, one Additional Player can be from any position and one Additional Player must be a medical replacement.
 Players must have a three-month contract with the club and must not have played for another club in the tournament.
-Additional player registrations must be submitted by 12 noon (GMT) on the Tuesday before the match.
-De-registered players may be re-registered (in place of the relevant additional players) during the pool stages.
+Additional Player registrations must be submitted by 12 noon (GMT) on the Wednesday before the match.
+De-registered players may be re-registered (in place of the relevant Additional Players) during the pool stage.

-3.7 Each club is permitted a maximum of two 'non-European players' in each match squad and for the 2019/20 season at least, a player who is a UK citizen will be regarded as a European player.
+3.9 Each club is permitted a maximum of two ‘non-European players’ in each match squad and for the 2019/20 season at least, a player who is a UK citizen will be regarded as a European player.

 4.1 For pool matches and quarter-finals, if a club fails to wear the strip designated by EPCR and there is a colour clash, that club must change strip.
 For the semi-finals and final, in the event of a colour clash, the club to change strip will be at EPCR’s discretion.